grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 ### Filtering

-In some cases, you may want to reduce the number of metrics produced by the `spanmetrics` processor.
-You can configure the processor to use an `include` filter to match criteria that must be present in the span in order to be included.
+In some cases, you may want to use a filter to reduce the number of metrics that are produced from the `spanmetrics` processor.
+With a filter, you can configure the processor to use an `include` statement to match criteria that must be present in the span in order to be included in the metrics.
 Following the include filter, you can use an `exclude` filter to reject portions of what was previously included by the filter policy.

 Currently, only filtering by resource and span attributes with the following value types is supported.